go-pkgz/auth/README.md

 service.AddCustomHandler(&telegram)
 ```

-The following routes are now exposed:
-* `/auth/<providerName>/login` - Retrieve auth token (see below).
-* `/auth/<providerName>/login?token=<token>` - Check if auth request has been confirmed.
-Logs user in on success, returns 404 othervise.
-* `/auth/<providerName>/logout` - Invalidate user session.

-Now all your users users have to do is click the following link press start:
+Now all your users have to do is click one of the following links and press **start**
 `tg://resolve?domain=<botname>&start=<token>` or `https://t.me/<botname>/?start=<token>`

+Use the following routes to interact with provider:
+1. `/auth/<providerName>/login` - Obtain auth token.
+2. `/auth/<providerName>/login?token=<token>` - Check if auth request has been confirmed (i.e. user pressed start).
+Sets session cookieand returns user info on success, errors with 404 otherwise.

+3. `/auth/<providerName>/logout` - Invalidate user session.

 ### Custom oauth2